psitem/edgerouter-backup/README.md

 # edgerouter-backup

-These are my backup scripts for pushing EdgeRouter configurations to a remote host and remotely executing a `git commit` and `git push`.
+These are my backup scripts for hooking into the EdgeRouter `commit` process, pushing the configuration to a remote host, and remotely executing a `git commit` and `git push`.
 This depends on having `git` and a git repo configured on the remote host, not the EdgeRouter.
+This can be using along side `system config-management commit-archive location` or as a replacement.

+These scripts do not modify any Ubiquiti-provided files.
+The locations of all the files will surivive reboots and should surivive a firmware upgrade (untested).
+I've personally tested this on an ER-8 and ER-X-SFP running v1.9.1 firmware.
+Should work on any EdgeRouter, might work on the USG / USG Pro as well.

 ### **IMPORTANT**